Key points:

 Create a bulk load template with the correct start date and end date and then upload to the myplace provider portal to finalise your claim.

-The start and end dates must be in the format YYYY-MM-DD.
+The start and end dates must be in the format YYYY-MM-DD and the Bulk Payment Request template must be open when uploading the file.

 Message displayed